For those looking for the quick answer, yes. Going to Banff is always worth it.

 The main reason we chose to drive up to Banff instead of fly was because Banff is definitely an area that is experienced better and easier by car.
 While planning our trip, our hostel recommended renting a car so that we could drive from place to place and really be able to take in all of the incredible scenery that Banff had to offer.
 Since we were under 25 and get charged some BS extra fees for car rentals, we drove up instead.
 Some roads are closed in the winter, especially high elevation roads with a risk of avalanche, but many will still be accessible.
 Notably, Lake Moraine is no longer accessible by vehicles or bikes, but brave (or insane) adventurers can snowshoe their way to Moraine Lake for a brutal 15-20 kilometers round trip.
 “Just hop the fence,” as the Aussies said when I asked about doing the hike this late into the season.
 I don’t know how much I recommend taking their advice since I’ll probably play it safe this time around.

-I would definitely come back to Banff in the summer strictly to do more intense hiking and see Lake Moraine and other closed areas, but even more-so now that I have experienced how charming of a town Banff is.
+I would definitely come back to Banff in the summer strictly to do more intense hiking.
+Just seeing Lake Moraine would make it worth it, but especially now that I have experienced how charming of a town Banff is.
 The town has a vibe surrounding it that can be described as fairy-tale magical, but badass at the same time.
 You’re in a cute town surrounded by mountains and wildlife, but everyone in it is here to do badass stuff.
 It is paradise if you love the outdoors, no matter the season.
-I won’t lie, it might be better if it wasn’t currently -5 degrees (-20C), but this place is nothing short of amazing.
+I won’t lie.
+It might be better if it wasn’t currently -5 degrees (-20C), but this place is nothing short of amazing.

 Until next time, Banff.